perlin-network/wavelet/site/docs/examples/decentralized-chat-app.md

 If you need any help, are interested to know more, or are stuck at any bits throughout the tutorial, feel free to reach us over on our Discord [here](https://discord.gg/dMYfDPM).

 Source code for the entire tutorial can be found [here](https://github.com/perlin-network/decentralized-chat)

+The original tutorial is written by Kenta Iwasaki and can be found [here](https://medium.com/perlin-network/build-a-decentralized-chat-using-javascript-rust-webassembly-c775f8484b52).